Electric Fence Windup Systems

 - Wind-up speed.
-How many turns it takes to wind up 1000 ft.
-This is determined by the internal diameter of the reel.
+Largely determined by the internal diameter of the reel.

 - How they're supported.
-Some are supported by a strap around the neck (EzeReels), allowing both hands to be free to wind or attach/detach strands from posts without stopping.
-Others must be supported by a hand (SupaReel, MiniReel).
+EzeReels are supported via a neck strap—allowing both hands free to wind or attach/detach strands from posts.
+SupaReels and MiniReels are supported by one hand and wound up with the other hand.

 - Impact resistance.
 SupaReel and MiniReel withstand impact better than the EzeReel.

 If you want the strongest and most durable reel available, Premier's SupaReel is the winner.
-But at $47 complete, it's not cheap.
-We use it for 3- and 4-reel systems.
-Imported reels with built-in brakes cost in this range.
-Reels without brakes are suitable only for 1- or 2-strand systems.
+But, it's not cheap, but well worth the cost.
+Because the SupaReel also has a braking system, we use it for 3-reel and 4-reel fence systems.
+Reels without brakes are suitable only for 1-strand or 2-strand systems.